nokia/ClickNF/README.md

 sudo bin/click --dpdk -c0x1 -n10 -- conf/bulk-client.click

 in which parameters inside --dpdk -- are dpdk parameters (-c0x1 COREMASK and -n10 MEMORY CHANNELS )

+To modify the TCP flavor (NewReno, DCTCP, BBR) used by the bulk-server/bulk-client edit the TCPLayer CONGCTRL parameter found in the click file.
+Note that NewReno is the default congestion control methodology.

+To run bulk-server using TCPPrague:

+First run the server with:

+sudo bin/click --dpdk -c0x1 -n10 -- conf/bulk-prague-server.click

+then run the client with:

+sudo bin/click --dpdk -c0x1 -n10 -- conf/bulk-prague-client.click

 Echo server (monolithic):
 -------------------------